 UHCL Alumni Association

-The University of Houston-Clear Lake Police Department is responsible for law enforcement, security and emergency response at UHCL, UHCL Pearland,and UHCL Texas Medical Center.
+The University of Houston-Clear Lake Police Department is responsible for law enforcement, security and emergency response at UHCL and UHCL Pearland.
 The UHCL police serve the university community and visitors alike through law enforcement, crime prevention, traffic control and public assistance programs.
 The department enforces all university regulations as well as local and state laws.
-Their core values are Leadership, Integrity, Professionalism and Service.
+Their Core Values are Leadership, Integrity, Professionalism, and Service.

-Emergency Management and Fire Safety and Environmental Health and Safety work closely with the UHCL Police Department.
-Emergency Management and Fire Safety coordinates university and community resources to protect lives, property and the environment through mitigation, preparedness, response and recovery from all natural and man-made hazards that may impact the campus.
-Environmental Health and Safety focuses on environmental protection, general safety, lab safety and safety training.
+Emergency Management & Fire Safety and Environmental Health & Safety work closely with the UHCL Police Department.
+Emergency Management & Fire Safety coordinates university and community resources to protect lives, property and the environment through mitigation, preparedness, response and recovery from all natural and man-made hazards that may impact the campus.
+Environmental Health &Safety focuses on environmental protection, general safety, lab safety, and safety training.

-The police department is located at 700 E. Bayou Rd., across from Parking Lot D. Security services are available 24 hours a day, seven days a week, by calling 281-283-2222.
+The police department is located at 700 E. Bayou Rd., across from Parking Lot D. Security services are available 24 hours a day, seven days a week by calling 281-283-2222.
 Trained, professional police and communications officers staff the department.
-The university police also provide the following services: lock-shop services including card access and keys, vehicle unlocks, vehicle jump-starts, airing deflated tires, safety escorts to your vehicle and safety classes.
+The university police also provide the following: lock-shop services including card access and keys, vehicle unlocks, vehicle jump-starts, airing deflated tires, safety escorts to your vehicle and safety classes.

-To report an on-campus crime or any emergency, call the University Police Department at 281-283-2222 from off-campus telephones or 2222 from on-campus telephones.
+To report an on-campus crime or any emergency, call the University Police Department at 281-283-2222 from off-campus telephones or 2222 from on-campus telephones or use the SafeZone app on your phone - download at www.uhcl.edu/police/safezone.
 For special announcements, emergency closings and other information, call the UHCL Hotline at 281-283-2221 or visit www.uhcl.edu/emergency.
 For a complete overview of the University Police Department and its services, visit www.uhcl.edu/police.

 Parking is handled by the UHCL Parking Department.
 To purchase a student, faculty or staff permit, visit http://uhclparking.t2hosted.com.
 Guest passes may be purchased at kiosks located throughout campus.
 For more information, contact the Parking Department at 281-283-2277, email email@example.com or visit www.uhcl.edu/parking.